 World's Best Salted Caramel Sauce Recipe

-You only need just a few minutes, and a little bit of patience to create this deliciously addictive recipe for the world's best salted caramel sauce.
+You only need just a few minutes, just 6 ingredients, and a little bit of patience to create this deliciously addictive recipe for the world's best salted caramel sauce.

 Ingredients for Salted Caramel Sauce: